protocolbuffers/protobuf-go/CONTRIBUTING.md

 ## Before contributing code

-The project welcomes submissions, but to make sure things are well coordinated we ask that everyone discuss any significant changes before starting work.
+The project welcomes submissions, but to make sure things are well coordinated we ask that contributors discuss any significant changes before starting work.
 Best practice is to connect your work to the
 [issue tracker](https://github.com/golang/protobuf/issues),
 either by filing a new issue or by claiming an existing issue.
-Issues related to the new API should have a "APIv2:" prefix in the title.

 ## Sending a change via Gerrit

 The `protobuf` project performs development in Gerrit.
-Unfortunately, we are not currently able to accept GitHub pull requests.
 Below are the steps to send a change using Gerrit.